Skip to main content

 I am an experienced educator holding a Senior Fellowship of the Higher Education Academy (SFHEA), a National Art Design and Media Teaching Fellowship (ADMHEA), and a Kingston University Teaching Fellowship.
 I have taught nationally and internationally and currently teach on the multi-award winning BA Illustration Animation course at Kingston.
 I have also been an external examiner at a range of other institutions.

 Alongside this I have maintained an active practice and profile as an illustrator, designer and artist working for the likes of The Independent, Creative review, The Times, The Guardian, and Blueprint and I continue to hold exhibitions at home and abroad (including a solo exhibition at The Southbank Centre, London).

-I am a keen advocate of internationalisation within Kingston School of Art and have helped forge international collaborations and partnerships across the globe in Japan, Thailand, Taiwan, the United States, Korea, China, and Norway.
+I am a keen advocate of internationalisation within Kingston School of Art and have helped forge international collaborations and partnerships across the globe in India, Japan, Thailand, Taiwan, the United States, Korea, China, and Norway.